Thomas of Ireland

 Thomas of Ireland (fl.
-1295 – before 1338), also known as Thomas Hibernicus, Thomas Palmeranus, or Thomas Palmerstonuswas an Irish anthologist and indexer.
+1295 – before 1338), also known as Thomas Hibernicus, Thomas Palmeranus, or Thomas Palmerstonus, was an Irish anthologist and indexer.

 Life

 Thomas was a Fellow of the College of Sorbonne and a Master of Arts by 1295, and referred to as a former fellow in the first manuscripts of his Manipulus in 1306.
 He is believed to have died before 1338.

 Lampen, a Franciscan, argues that Thomas Palmeranus, Thomas Hibernicus and Thomas Palmerstonus are the same person.

 Works

 Manipulus florum

 Thomas was the author of three short works on theology and biblical exegesis, and the compiler of the Manipulus florum ('A Handful of Flowers').
 The latter, a Latin florilegium, has been described as a "collection of some 6,000 extracts from patristic and a few classical authors".
 Thomas compiled this collection from books in the library of the Sorbonne, "and at his death he bequeathed his books and sixteen pounds Parisian to the college".

-The Manipulus florum survives in over one hundred ninety manuscripts, and was first printed in 1483.
+The Manipulus florum survives in over one hundred and ninety manuscripts, and was first printed in 1483.
 It was printed twenty-six times in the 16th century, eleven times in the 17th.
-As late as the 19th century editions were published in Vienna and Turin.
+As late as the 19th century, editions were published in Vienna and Turin.

 Although Thomas was apparently a member of the secular clergy, his anthology was highly successful because it was "well suited to the needs of the new mendicant preaching orders ... [to] ... locate quotations ... relevant to any subject they might wish to touch on in their sermons."
 Indeed, Boyer has demonstrated that very soon after the Manipulus was completed a French Dominican used it to compose a series of surviving sermons.
 However, Nighman has argued that, although it was surely used by preachers, Thomas did not actually intend his anthology as a reference tool for sermon composition, as argued by the Rouses, but rather as a learning aid for university students, especially those intending on a clerical career involving pastoral care.
 Nighman has also demonstrated its reception in several non-sermon texts, including Walter Bower's Scotichronicon.

 Thomas was also among the earliest pioneers of medieval information technology that included alphabetical subject indices and cross-references.
 "In his selection, and in the various indexing techniques he invented or improved on, he revealed true originality and inventiveness."
 Those finding tools are preserved, and electronically enhanced, in Nighman's online critical edition of the Manipulus florum.